-22VAC40-191-30.
-Identifying the facilities that are not covered by this regulation.
+22VAC40-191-30 Identifying the facilities that are not covered by this regulation

-- A. Certified preschools or nursery schools operated by accredited private schools that are accredited in accordance with § 63.2-1717 of the Code of Virginia; children's residential facilities; and family day homes that are not required to be licensed, registered, or approved are not covered by this regulation. - B. Background check requirements for certified preschool or nursery school programs operated by accredited private schools are at § 63.2-1717 of the Code of Virginia. - C. Background check requirements for children's residential facilities, including childcaring institutions, are in § 63.2-1726 of the Code of Virginia.
+- A. Children's residential facilities are not covered by this regulation. - B. Background check requirements for children's residential facilities, including child-caring institutions, are in § 63.2-1726 of the Code of Virginia.

-22VAC40-191-30.
-Identifying the facilities that are not covered by this regulation.
+22VAC40-191-40 Identifying who is covered by this regulation